Givental-type reconstruction at a non-semisimple point: Cohomological field theories on

 where $q = \exp(t_{-1})$.

-Connsidering also the change of the variables $t_{-1} = t_{-1}(\tau) =\tfrac{2 \pi \im \tau}{4}$ we can consider the functions $x(q(\tau))$, $y(q(\tau))$, $z(q(\tau))$ as modular forms and $w(q(\tau))$ as a quasi--modular form.
+Considering also the change of the variables $t_{-1} = t_{-1}(\tau) =\tfrac{2 \pi \im \tau}{4}$ we can consider the functions $x(q(\tau))$, $y(q(\tau))$, $z(q(\tau))$ as modular forms and $w(q(\tau))$ as a quasi-modular form.
 This means in particular that these functions have a large domain of holomorphicity and satisfy certain modularity condition.
 The first property holds also by the primary potential $F_0^{\PP^1_{4,4,2}}$, however the second---modularity---is slightly more complicated.
 It was shown in \cite{B2} that primary potentials of all elliptic orbifolds satisfy the modularity property, too.